 Here are a few questionable “offers” I’ve come across.

 How about a book contest in which the judges don’t read all the entries?
-So you spend close to a hundred dollars to enter the contest and there is good chance no one will read the book.
-I discovered this goodie by reading the fine print in the FAQS page for the contest website.
+So you spend close to a hundred dollars to enter the contest and there is a good chance no one will read the book.
+I discovered this goodie by reading the fine print on the FAQs page for the contest website.

 Another book contest warning.
 Looking at the list of previous winners in one contest site, I noticed that every book category had winners published by a vanity press with a shady and notorious reputation.
 So many vanity press winners screamed “collusion.”